ucsb-cs56/w20/_lab/lab07.md

 You'll need to import:
 * the `EqSearch` object since it is in a different package (you should be able to figure this one out yourself).

 Test this by running `mvn spring-boot:run` and by hand entering the web address <http://localhost:8080/earthquakes/search> and you should see the form.

-Clicking on it won't work yet; making that work is a separate step.
+Clicking on the button on the form won't work yet; making that work is a separate step.
 One step at a time.

 ### Step 8c: Add a menu item that routes to the form.